Originally published on BibleJournal.net

 Thou wilt keep him in perfect peace, Whose mind is stayed on thee: Because he trusteth in thee. – Isaiah 26:3

 Trust is a fundamental emotion.
-Here we see its link to perfect peace.
-Certainly a desirable state of soul and so I would conclude trust is important.
-I will suggest that everyone trusts.
+I will offer up a thought, everyone trusts in something.
 If this is true the key question then becomes, what are we trusting in?

 Know this.
 Trust is linked to worship and there is a battle for your worship.
 The deceiver is prepared to give you things of this world to trust in so that he can steal your worship from God.